cybersocwlv/cybersocwlv/_posts/2018-10-23-welcome-to-cyber-soc.markdown

 ### Membership

 There are three types of members:

-**Members** - open to students of studying a course relevant in some way to cyber security.
+**Members** - open to students studying a course relevant in some way to cyber security.

 **Associate Members** - open to students of non-cyber security related cources and non-students.